tldr-pages/tldr/pages/common/gnomon.md

 > Utility to annotate console logging statements with timestamps and find slow processes.
 > More information: <https://github.com/paypal/gnomon>.

-- Use UNIX (or DOS) pipes to pipe the `stdout` of any command through gnomon:
+- Use UNIX (or DOS) pipes to pipe `stdout` of any command through gnomon:

 `{{npm test}} | gnomon`